-On April 30, 2014 the Company completed a NI 43-101 compliant Preliminary Economic Assessment ("PEA") at the Gold Springs project (NR 14-09, May 1, 2014) using the updated 2014 mineral resource estimate, a \$1,300/oz gold price and \$21/oz silver price and assuming contractor mining.
-The PEA base-case 1 supports a 9 year, 10,000 tonneper-day, "heap-leach", open-pit, operation using the Merrill-Crowe metal-recovery process.
+The PEA base-case 1 assumes contractor mining, uses a price of gold of \$1,300/oz and a price of silver of \$21/oz, and projected metal recovery rates of 75% for gold at both Grey Eagle and Jumbo, 25% for silver at Grey Eagle, and 45% for silver at Jumbo.
+The base-case supports a 9 year, 10,000 tonne-per-day, "heap-leach", open-pit, operation using the Merrill-Crowe metal-recovery process.
 The PEA yields a pre-tax NPV5% of US\$162 million, a pre-tax IRR of 57.5%, cash operating cost of US\$614/AuEq2 oz and total cost of US\$749/AuEq2 oz.
-As the existing resource estimate that supports the PEA mainly includes assay information of only 2 of the 18 identified outcropping gold targets at Gold Springs, additional drilling has the potential to expand the resource estimate, and enhance project economics, significantly.
+As the existing Resource Estimate that supports the PEA mainly includes assay information of only 2 of the 18 identified outcropping gold targets at Gold Springs, additional drilling has the potential to expand the Resource Estimate, and enhance project economics, significantly.